jfontestad/rgraphsense/README.md

-# R Client for the GraphSense API
+# R client for the GraphSense REST API

 This R package provides functions to access to REST API of the [GraphSense][graphsense] cryptocurrency analytics platform.